Business Schools in Utah

-This article will provide you with the essential data you need to help you choose the best Utah business school for you, based on a variety of key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
+This article will provide you with the essential data you need to help you choose the best Utah business school for you, based on various key factors: tuition, financial aid, entrance exam scores, acceptance rates, and more.
 The three sections that follow describe undergraduate programs, graduate schools, and the job prospects for business school graduates in Utah.

 Undergraduate Business Schools in Utah

 Utah has some of the most inexpensive options for undergraduate business studies in the country.
-Of the 7 accredited schools, 6 have tuitions in the range of $4,840 (Dixie State University) to $8,518 (the University of Utah), with the average for the 6 just $6,395.
+Of the seven accredited schools, 6 have tuitions in the range of $4,840 (Dixie State University) to $8,518 (the University of Utah), with the average for the six just $6,395.
 Given that these schools average $6,020 in financial aid, you can see that money won’t be a reason not to attend school in Utah!
-The 7th school on the list, Westminster College, costs much more at $32,404, with financial aid of $17,938.
+The 7th school on the list, Westminster College, costs much more at $32,404, with the financial aid of $17,938.

-We were able to obtain acceptance rate data for 4 of our 7 schools, which are all quite student-friendly.
+We were able to obtain acceptance rate data for 4 of our seven schools, all exceptionally student-friendly.
 The lowest figure is at Southern Utah University (72%) and the highest at Utah State University (90%).
-The overall average is a very high 81%.
+The overall average is very high, at 81%.

-Graduation rates for undergraduate business degrees in Utah fall in a wide range, but generally are low.
-The overall average is only 42%, with the highest at the University of Utah (65%) and the lowest at Dixie State University (20%).
+Graduation rates for undergraduate business degrees in Utah fall in a wide range but generally are low.
+The overall average is only 42%, with the highest at the University of Utah (65%) and the weakest at Dixie State University (20%).
 The best combination of acceptance rate and graduation rate (for the schools for which we have acceptance rates) is Westminster College, with an acceptance rate of 84% and a graduation rate of 62%.

 Below you will find a table showing you all the important data you need about undergraduate business schools in Utah, including annual in-state tuition costs, average aid per student, acceptance rates, SAT and ACT score ranges of accepted students, and graduation rates.
 Click any column header to sort the table based on its contents.